-7 Foods That Might Be Making Your Mental Illness Worse
+7 Foods That Are Making Your Mental Illness Worse

 Though genetic and situational factors definitely play their part too, what you are eating matters when it comes to mental health.
 Taking care to avoid these foods that might be making your mental illness worse is definitely worth your while, because other forms of treatment may unfortunately cost a lot, involve undesirable side effects, or simply not be enough to bust your symptoms for good.